Serchland/Prism-WPF-Honeys/README.md

 9. Step 9: Sharing viewModel between Ribbon and List.
 10. Step 10: Splash screen.
 11. Step 11: Implemented mail service in the mail project Can you implement a service in the calendar and contacts projects?
+12. Step 12: Binding data to the mail grid.

 This repository is under construction, please check it from time to time for the latest updates.